vgopal02/CoffeeQuiz/README.md

    -  ## Home Page
         -   The user is welcomed into the site with striking image whilst ensuring focus of attention remains the quiz .
         -   The user has three clear options - to be able to play the game , view instructions of the game or to view highscores generated so far.
         -   The instructions option opens up a modal where the user is able to understand how to proceed further.
         -   The page is responsive on all device sizes
+        -   Font Colors have been limited to white and black to ensure text is visible against its background and clear to the user.

 <p align="center">
        <img src="readme/images/hp.png" alt="FullScreen Quiz Page Wire Frame" width="600" height="500">